Summary

 Safety and quality are important in all areas of the health system.
 A safe and high-quality health system provides the most appropriate and best-value care, while keeping patients safe from preventable harm.
 Data are available that can be used to measure aspects of safety and quality in the Australian mental health care system.

-Information was recorded for 42% of consumers of public mental health services in 2021–22.
+Information was collected for 42% of consumers receiving mental health care in 2021–22.

-In 2021–22 45% of hospitalisations in mental health care were involuntary in acute (short-term care) units.
+In 2021–22, 45% of hospitalisations in mental health care were for people receiving involuntary in acute (short-term care) units.